 Budget Request Size: If equipment is requested, the net costs (after discounts) of the equipment portion should be at least \$50,000.
 There is no minimum if support is requested only for professional systems administrators or programmer personnel for research computing needs.
-See Section VI below.
-Awards may be as high as \$200,000, provided a case is made for substantial impact and cost-effectiveness.
+Requests may be as high as \$200,000, provided a case is made for substantial impact and cost-effectiveness.